Fleetrun

 OptionDescription

 Minimum number of Wi-Fi pointsHere you should specify the minimum number of Wi-Fi points with which the messages should be considered valid.
 You can indicate only an integer value.
-The minimum allowed value is 2.
+The minimum allowed value is 2, the maximum one is 255.

 Maximum number of Wi-Fi points

 In this field, you should specify the maximum number of Wi-Fi points which should be taken into account when determining the unit location.
 If the number of available points is greater than the number indicated here, the points with a stronger signal are used.
 You can indicate only an integer value.
-The minimum allowed value is 2.
+The minimum allowed value is 2, the maximum one is 255.

 If the Allow positioning by cellular base stations option (see the section above) is also enabled for the unit and there is valid GPS, LBS and Wi-Fi data, the system determines the unit location using Wi-Fi data in the first place.
 If Wi-Fi data is invalid (that is, doesn't match the specified settings or the point address hasn't been found), the system uses GPS data.
 LBS data is the last to be used.